You landed your dream job but it’s turned into a nightmare because of a difficult colleague in the office.

 It’s the chance you take when you change jobs.

 In the end, it could all be worth the move though!
 But carefully consider leaving your job, before it’s too late.

 Handling a Difficult Colleague at Work

-No one wants to go to work each day and stress about interactions with a colleague.
+No one wants to go to work each day and stress about interactions with a co-worker.
 It isn’t productive and the stress can be damaging to your health.